awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_exportfindings.md

 1. Replace the placeholder values in the example policy with the values appropriate for your environment\.

    Replace *myBucketName* with the name of the bucket that you're adding the bucket policy for\.
 Replace *region* with the Region that the KMS key is in\.
-Replace *111122223333* with the AWS account number of the account that owns the bucket, and replace *KMSKeyId* with the key ID of the key that you chose for encryption\.
+Replace *111122223333* with the AWS account number of the account that owns the bucket and replace *KMSKeyId* with the key ID of the key that you chose for encryption\.

 **Example policy**